KitwareMedical/dicom-anonymizer/README.md

 ```python
 python anonymizer.py InputFilePath OutputFilePath -t '(0x0010, 0x0020)' keep
 ```
-This command will override the default behavior executed on this tag
+This command will override the default behavior executed on this tag and the patient's ID will be kept.

 ## Custom rules with dictionary file

 Instead of having a big command line with several new actions, you can create your own dictionary by creating a json file `dictionary.json` :
 ```json
 {